tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 ##  Creating a Service Account

-A service account is an account that can perform automation tasks on GCP.

-Navigate to `IAM & Admin > Service accounts`, or search for `Service accounts` and select the `IAM & admin` option.
+First thing we need is a service account to do the GCP automation for us.
+Create a service account with the following roles:
+* `Compute Engine` > `Computer Admin`
+* `Service Accounts` > `Service Account User`
+* `Storage` > `Storage Admin`

-Create a new service account.
-Give it a name and description, ie. `bosh-terraform`.
-Give it the role `Service Accounts` > `Service Account User`.
-Give users admin/user privledges as you like for this account (at least yourself).
-And finally create and save a key as json to be used later.
+Also, create and save a the service account key as json to be used later.

 ## Getting Started with Terraform